 Collaborative ecosystem-based management that promotes sustainable use of our Pacific Ocean resources, economic growth & stability, access, heritage, and values.

-The goal of the Pacific Islands RPB is to further the National Ocean Policy through the development of a regional coastal and marine spatial plan that will, now and in the future, accomplish the following:
+The goal of the Pacific Islands RPB was to further the Obama National Ocean Policy through the development of a regional coastal and marine spatial plan that will, now and in the future, accomplish the following:

 - Provide the best available and publicly accessible information on the condition and uses occurring within coastal and marine ecosystems.